BMI Calculator

 BMI Limitations — What It Doesn't Tell You

-BMI is a useful starting point but it has well-documented limitations.
+BMI is a highly useful starting point, but it has well-documented limitations.
 Understanding these helps you interpret your result correctly.

 | Group | Why BMI May Be Misleading | Better Measure |